xinjie-liu/SafeMPC_ObstacleAvoidance/README.md

 # Safe Model Predictive Control Approach for Non-holonomic Mobile Robots in Dynamic Environment

-This is a MPC project for motion planning & control of non-holonomic mobile robots
+This is an MPC project for motion planning & control of non-holonomic mobile robots

 Have fun~~